The Transfer of Equity Process Explained

 In some circumstances, you will need to get the current market value of the property valued as part of the transfer process.
 If you are separating from a partner, for example, you would probably need to obtain a valuation.
 If you need to pay Capital Gains Tax (CGT you will also need to professionally assess the property's value.
 You would normally obtain an independent property valuation through a chartered surveyor.

-Quittance's panel of solicitors can advise you if you will need a valuation and will be able to recommend a valuer where necessary.
+Quittance's panel of solicitors can advise you if you will need a valuation and will be able to recommend a RICS valuer where necessary.

 What happens when the transfer of equity is complete?

-Your conveyancing solicitor will complete the transaction by submitting an SDLT return (if applicable) to HMRC.
-The solicitor then formally register all new interests and charges over the property with HM Land Registry.
+Your conveyancing solicitor will complete the transaction by submitting a SDLT return (if applicable) to HMRC.
+The solicitor then formally register all new interests and charges over the property with HM Land Registry (HMLR).

-Whether you are gifting a property to a child, getting married or separating, or transferring equity for any other reason, we can help you find an expert conveyancing solicitor.
-Even if you are just looking for advice, we can help.
+Whether you are gifting a property to a child, getting married or separating, or transferring equity for any other reason, our solicitor panel can help make the process as straightforward and stress-free as possible.

 If you are also planning to remortgage as part of the transfer process, the remortgage legal work can be completed at the same time as your transfer of equity.